Maryland Republican Party: Notable Maryland Republicans

 Robert L. Ehrlich, Jr. was the first Republican governor of Maryland since the 1960s, serving as governor from 2003 to 2007.
 He was defeated in the 2010 election by Democratic candidate Martin O'Malley.
 Ehrlich's wife, Kendel Ehrlich, is a notable state Republican who hosts, along with her husband, a conservative talk radio show on WBAL 1090-AM in Baltimore.
 Andy Harris was one of the few bright spots for Maryland Republicans in the 2010 election as he won a congressional seat back from the Democrats.

 Nicholaus R. Kipke became the House minority leader in 2013, by unseating Anthony J. O'Donnell.

 Larry Hogan was the most recent Republican governor, he defeated Democratic candidate Anthony Brown in November 2014.
 Boyd Rutherford was Hogan's running mate and was Lt.
 Governor of Maryland.

 In 2018, Hogan won re-election as governor against Democratic challenger, Ben Jealous.
 This made him the first two-term Republican governor of Maryland since Theodore Roosevelt McKeldin.

 Current leadership

 The current officers of the Maryland Republican Party were elected at the fall 2022 convention to two year terms with the exception of the national committeeman and committeewomen who were elected at the spring 2022 convention to four-year terms.

-In December 2022, the Maryland Republican Party elected Nicole Beus Harris, the wife of U.S. Representative Andy Harris, to serve as its chair following the resignation of Dirk Haire.
+In December 2022, the Maryland Republican Party elected Nicole Beus Harris, the wife of U.S. Representative Andy Harris, to serve as its chair following the decision of Dirk Haire not to seek reelection.
+She was re-elected in 2024.

 The Maryland Republican Party also employs several staff members, including an executive director, a deputy director, and a data director.